If you want general information about Spencer Park (location map, transport) click here.

-Work to resurface the old tennis courts, repair the concrete walls and erect handrails where necessary is nearing completion.
-Funds for playground markings are being sought, and we plan to have to playground markings in place by the late summer/early autumn.
-Lots of people have contributed ideas about what theses markings should look like and we will try to incorporate as many of these as possible.
-A football pitch has been ruled out.
-Also remember that nothing can penetrate the surface because of the asbestos underneath.
+Work to resurface the old tennis courts, repair the concrete walls and erect handrails where necessary is complete.
+Funds for playground markings Have been provided by Coventry City Council and Tesco.
+Lots of people contributed ideas about what theses markings should look like and as many of these as possible have been incorporated.

 Tennis courts now open (from April 1st 2017)